constantinexue/MarkdownEditor.js/README.md

-packled-papper.js
+MarkdownEditor.js
 =================

-A place for sharing articles easily
+A desktop client for editing and publishing markdown documents.

 ## Goals